galaxyproject/galaxy-hub/src/admin/tools/External%20Display%20Applications%20Tutorial.md

         </datatype>
 ```

 _where our xml file was saved as /display\_applications/genetrack.xml and inherit is set to True, so that datatypes subclassing interval (e.g. bed, bedstrict) also have the display application available.
-Note that a BED to <<nwwl(GeneTrack)>> Converter has been defined for the BED datatype and is used to create the <<nwwl(GeneTrack)>> file to be displayed_
+Note that a BED to GeneTrack Converter has been defined for the BED datatype and is used to create the GeneTrack file to be displayed_

 * * *